bjodah/symcxx/README.rst

    :alt: coverage

-`SymCXX <https://github.com/bjodah/symcxx>`_ is an *experimental* Python package (with its implemented in C++) for symbolic manipulation with limited scope (as in minimal).
+`SymCXX <https://github.com/bjodah/symcxx>`_ is an *experimental* Python package (with its core implemented in C++) for symbolic manipulation with limited scope (as in minimal).
 It tries to stay compatible with the API of `SymPy <http://www.sympy.org>`_.
 Its main goal is to explore designs related to automatic differentiation and